TritonDataCenter/rfd/rfd/0082/README.md

    Again, this is meant to mirror how core *VM* instances are managed via SAPI (which, granted, isn't rigorous currently).

+4. Provide a mechanism to clear all the agent instances associated with a server from SAPI when the server is deleted.

-4. Expand the definition of CNAPI server.agents to include more than just those components under "/opt/smartdc/agents" -- "dockerlogger", "gz-tools", etc.
+5. Expand the definition of CNAPI server.agents to include more than just those components under "/opt/smartdc/agents" -- "dockerlogger", "gz-tools", etc.